Setting up self-help resources

 Read the Solving problems with self-help use case.

 Provide users with access to self-help articles from Knowledge Management or online resources.
 These resources can be websites, articles, or other content that your company has created, such as training documents, internal procedures and guidelines, product manuals and guides, tutorials, and videos.

-To add self-help articles and resources
+To add self-help articles

 Self-help resources can include both how-to articles and knowledge articles.
 Catalog sections can include both IT-related knowledge articles (from BMC Knowledge Management) and HR-related knowledge articles (from BMC HR Case Management).